googleforgames/agones/site/content/en/docs/Getting Started/create-fleetautoscaler.md

 Events:
   Type    Reason            Age   From                        Message
   ----    ------            ----  ----                        -------
-  Normal  AutoScalingFleet  9m    fleetautoscaler-controller  Scaling fleet simple-udp from 2 to 3 Normal  AutoScalingFleet  45s   fleetautoscaler-controller  Scaling fleet simple-udp from 3 to 2
+  Normal  AutoScalingFleet  9m    fleetautoscaler-controller  Scaling fleet simple-game-server from 2 to 3 Normal  AutoScalingFleet  45s   fleetautoscaler-controller  Scaling fleet simple-game-server from 3 to 2
 ```

 You can see that the fleet size has decreased, the autoscaler adjusting to game server instance being de-allocated,
 the Last Scale Time and the events have been updated.
-Note that simple-udp game server instance you just closed earlier
+Note that simple-game-server game server instance you just closed earlier
 might stay a bit in 'Unhealthy' state (and its pod in 'Terminating' until it gets removed.

 Double-check the actual number of game server instances and status by running